Drink Driving Penalties in Western Australia

-An infringement is only issued to those with a BAC of 0.05 to 0.079, or if you are on a zero limit and your BAC is less than 0.02.
-All other drink driving offences will require you to attend court, and be sentenced by the Magistrate who will issue you with an appropriate fine and disqualification period.
+An infringement is only issued to those with a BAC of 0.05 to 0.079, or if the driver is on a zero limit and your BAC is less than 0.02.
+A zero alcohol limit is required for all novice drivers, holders of extraordinary licences, recently disqualified drivers, and drivers of taxis, buses and heavy vehicles.
+All other drink driving offences will require you to attend court, and be sentenced by the magistrate who will issue you with an appropriate fine and disqualification period.

 Drink Driving Penalties Western Australia where an infringement is issued

-If you are charged with drink driving and your BAC was between 0.05 and 0.059 then you will receive an infringement of $400, and 3 demerit points.
-If your BAC was between 0.06 and 0.069 you will receive an infringement of $400, and the loss of 4 demerit points.
+If you are charged with drink driving and your BAC was between 0.05 and 0.059 then you will receive an infringement of $1000 and three demerit points.

 Penalties for first time drink driving offences in which a summons is issued

 If it is your first drink driving offence you will be required to attend court if your BAC was 0.08 or greater.

-From October 2016, if you are convicted of driving under the influence, failing to provide a sample, or dangerous driving causing bodily harm, serious bodily harm, or death, you will be ordered to participate in the interlock program.
+If you are convicted of driving under the influence, failing to provide a sample, or dangerous driving causing bodily harm, serious bodily harm, or death, you will be ordered to participate in the interlock program.

 Penalties for second and subsequent drink driving offences

-- For a BAC between 0.05 and 0.69, your fine will be at least $500 and you will be disqualified from driving for between 6 and 8 months.
+- For a BAC between 0.05 and 0.69, your fine will be at least $1,250 and you will be disqualified from driving for between 6 and 8 months.

-- If your BAC was 0.07 to 0.079 you will receive a minimum fine of $600, and a disqualification of either 8 months or 10 months.
+- If your BAC was 0.07 to 0.079 you will receive a minimum fine of $1,500, and a disqualification of either 8 months or 10 months.

-- If your BAC was 0.08 to 0.089 you receive a minimum fine of $600 and disqualification from 8 to 10 months.
+- If your BAC was 0.08 to 0.089 you receive a minimum fine of $1600 and disqualification from 8 to 10 months.

-- If your BAC was 0.09 but less than 0.11 you receive a minimum fine of $900, and a disqualification period of either 10 or 13 months.
+- If your BAC was 0.09 but less than 0.11 you receive a minimum fine of $1700, and a disqualification period of either 10 or 13 months.

-- BAC readings of 0.11 but less than 0.13 will incur a minimum fine of $1200, and a disqualification period of 14 or 17 months.
+- BAC readings of 0.11 but less than 0.13 will incur a minimum fine of $1,800, and a disqualification period of 14 or 17 months.

-- If your BAC was between 0.13 and 0.149 you receive a minimum fine of $1600, and a disqualification of either 18 months or 30 months.
+- If your BAC was between 0.13 and 0.149 you receive a minimum fine of $2,400, and a disqualification of either 18 months or 30 months.